 Once God grants us understanding in our spiritual mind then that will flow through to our conscious mind.
 And He grants it through His gift of repentance to us which produces a turn about in our minds and in our behaviour, and in our pursuits.

-….However, many Bible teachers, and their congregations after them, treat the word saved in this way.
+….However, many Bible teachers, and their congregations after them, treat the word “saved” in the following way.
 They take one or two verses selectively and make that the exclusive meaning for our understanding of being ‘saved’.

 Take for instance the verse in Acts 16:31 “And they said, Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house.”